Almoglevy2k/BFS_Visualizer/README.md

 # BFS Visualization
 This project visualizes the **Breadth-First Search (BFS)** algorithm on a graph with interactive animations using `matplotlib` and `networkx`.
 The graph is visualized dynamically, showing the BFS traversal, node colors, and depths in real time.
 Users can choose between automatic or manual control over the visualization.

+## About This Project
+This project was developed as a personal initiative to explore and visualize the **Breadth-First Search (BFS)** algorithm in an interactive and educational way.
+It is not part of any mandatory coursework but rather a side project created out of interest in algorithm visualization and dynamic graph representation.
+The goal was to make BFS traversal both intuitive and visually engaging, catering to students, enthusiasts, and professionals alike who wish to see the algorithm in action.

 ## Features
 - **Interactive Visualization**: The graph updates in real-time as BFS is executed, showing the current node, visited nodes, and newly discovered nodes.